After-Shock/Cloudbox-wiki/FAQ.md

 Currently, Radarr broke the webhook feature that allows Plex Autoscan to work properly.
 We've created a workaround to get it working until Radarr fixes it.

-1. First, we will temporarily disable Plex Autoscan connection: Radarr -> Settings -> Connect -> Plex Autoscan -> set all options to `No` -> click "Save".
+1. First, we will temporarily disable the Plex Autoscan connection: Radarr -> Settings -> Connect -> Plex Autoscan -> set all options to `No` -> click "Save".

 1. Create a new custom script: '+' -> Custom Script.